brauliobezerra/reference/src/patterns.md

 Patterns in Rust are used to match values against structures and to, optionally, bind variables to values inside these structures.
-They are also used in variable declarations and function/closure parameters, though most of the time simply as an identifier that binds to any value.
+They are also used in variable declarations and function/closure parameters, though most of the time simply as an identifier that binds to a value.

 For example, the pattern used in: